Luzkan/smells/content/smells/magic-number.md

 ## Magic Number

-The problem with floats and integers is that they convey no meaning - there is only context, which is often not enough, and even if one might think it is, then leaving the unexplained number makes the code just less readable.
-Magic numbers also usually go in small groups, which should all the more encourage one to collect them under one appropriately named constant.
+The problem with floats and integers is that they convey no meaning - there is only context, which is often not enough, and even if one might think it is, leaving the unexplained number makes the code just less readable.
+Magic numbers also usually go in small groups, which should encourage one to collect them under one appropriately named constant.

 ### Causation